UPPS 04.04.41 - Staff Employee Mediation and Grievance Policy

-The Human Resources office may only consider grievances filed within the appropriate time-limits.
+Human Resources may only consider grievances filed within the appropriate time-limits.

-The parties may, by written agreement, extend or shorten time- limits at any step in the process.
-Human Resources may extend time limits at any step in the process for good cause at the request of the hearing officer, department head, or the grievant.
+Human Resources may extend time-limits at any step in the process for good cause at the request of the hearing officer, department head, or the grievant.

-Time Off for Grievances - Grievants are permitted time off from their regular duties with pay to attend meetings under this process.
+Time Off for Grievances – Grievants are permitted time off from their regular duties with pay to attend meetings under this process.
 These meetings include conferences with representatives of Human Resources and supervisors.
-The employees should notify their supervisors in writing when meetings are scheduled.
+Employees should notify their supervisors in writing when meetings are scheduled.

 Employees are not allowed time off with pay to research or otherwise prepare for grievances.
 They may, however, take annual leave, compensatory leave, or leave without pay under normal leave procedures for these purposes.

 Retaliation Prohibited – No person may penalize, discipline, or otherwise retaliate against an employee for:

 representing or assisting another employee with a grievance.

 Confidentiality – Those involved in the process should maintain confidentiality to the extent permitted by the Texas Public Information Act.

 Records – Human Resources and the administrators involved will maintain records of grievances.